jwu130/elastic_monitoring/README.md

 2. Slack Alerts - A notification app that alerts you on anomolies in your Elastic servers so you can take action quickly

+3. Ansible project - The ansible folder contains scripts intended to be used to automate the deployment of the elastic monitoring tools as well as some scripts that I have experimented with.

 The applications can be customized to monitor Elastic servers for different statistics.

 #### Pre-Requisites: